What is the City Nature Challenge?

 MAY 4: Celebration event!
 Share your contributions as community scientists.
 Stay tuned for details!

-Q: Why Do I join Team Nature for All AND the LA County City Nature Challenge Projects?
+Q: Team Nature for All VS the LA County City Nature Challenge

-The City Nature Challenge takes place April 30 – May 3.
+The City Nature Challenge is an urban wildlife event that takes place April 30 – May 3.
 LA County wildlife needs community scientists like you to represent them in this international event!

 Q: What do I take pictures of?

 Any wildlife you find in LA County – birds, bugs, mammals, invertebrates, amphibians, plants, etc!
 Evidence of life is also welcome.
 That means feathers, seeds, tracks, scat, shells, skeletons, snake and lizard sheds, etc. Bonus – you don’t have to just take photos!
 Recordings and notes can be uploaded too.

 Q: Do I need to know a lot about wildlife to participate?

 Nope!
 A photo labeled “plant”, “bird”, “animal”, etc is great.
 If you don’t know what it is, someone on the iNaturalist community does!

 Q: Do I need to go into the mountains/travel into the wilderness to participate?